July 23 @ 10:00 am – 12:00 pm

 Our goal is to create an individualized, inclusive and supportive environment where neurodivergent individuals can access resources, gain valuable insights and enhance their employability, confidence and career prospects.

-Attendees are encouraged to select from available topics to receive tailored guidance, resources and support:
+Attendees are encouraged to select from available topics to receive tailored guidance, resources and support or bring other employment-related concerns they may have.
+Our employment coaches have experience and expertise in:

 - Career Exploration